Gian Piero Gasperini: Atalanta

 On 14 June 2016, Gasperini was appointed manager of Atalanta.
 During his term at the team, Gasperini turned Atalanta from a club with the goal of avoiding Serie B relegation into a team fighting for Serie A dominance and constantly participating in European competitions.
-His first season in charge turned out to have a difficult start, Gasperini being on the verge of sacking after 5 rounds which saw Atalanta in the penultimate place after a 0–1 home defeat to Palermo.
-However, from there on, the team's results steadily improved, leading them to beat Inter, Roma and Napoli, with a streak of 6 consecutive victories in Serie A leaving them in 6th place during the winter break.
-Atalanta continued to be the season's surprise package and finished fourth in Serie A, thus qualifying to the UEFA Europa League.
+His first season in charge turned out to have a difficult start, Gasperini being on the verge of sacking after five rounds which saw Atalanta in the penultimate place after a 0–1 home defeat to Palermo.
+However, from there on the team's results steadily improved, leading them to beat Inter, Roma and Napoli, with a streak of six consecutive victories in Serie A leaving them in sixth place during the winter break.
+Atalanta continued to be the season's surprise package and finished fourth in Serie A, thus qualifying for the UEFA Europa League.

-The following season, returning to Europe after 26 years of absence, Atalanta managed to win the Europa League group with Lyon, Everton and Apollon Limassol undefeated to progress to the round of 16, where they were eliminated by Borussia Dortmund after a 1–1 home draw and a 2–3 away loss in Germany.
-In Serie A, they managed a 7th place finish, thus earning another UEFA Europa League qualification, this time in the second qualifying round, while in the Coppa Italia they progressed to the semi-finals, where they were eliminated by Juventus.
+The following season, returning to Europe after 26 years of absence, Atalanta managed to win their Europa League group that also included Lyon, Everton and Apollon Limassol, remaining undefeated to progress to the round of 16, where they were eliminated by Borussia Dortmund after a 1–1 home draw and a 2–3 away loss in Germany.
+In Serie A, they managed a seventh place finish, thus earning another UEFA Europa League qualification, this time in the second qualifying round, while in the Coppa Italia they progressed to the semi-finals, where they were eliminated by Juventus.

-On 26 May 2019, Atalanta finished third in Serie A during the 2018–19 season, and qualified to the UEFA Champions League for the first time in their history.
+On 26 May 2019, Atalanta finished third in Serie A during the 2018–19 season, and qualified for the UEFA Champions League for the first time in their history.
 Atalanta also reached the final of the 2018–19 Coppa Italia; however they lost 2–0 against Lazio.